-Back in the day, choosing an email marketing company was easy.
-Pretty much every author chose MailChimp, and MailChimp was the best pick for almost everyone.
+Back in the day, choosing the best email service for authors was easy.
+Pretty much every author chose MailChimp, because it was the best pick for almost everyone.

 Sadly, those days are over.